nus-cs2103/website-base/admin/ip-tasks-fragment.md

       $ git checkout master
       $ git pull origin master
       ```
-   1. Note how the remaining <tooltip content="i.e., branches not merged to the `master` branch yet">un-merged branches</tooltip> are no longer in sync with the latest `master`.
+   * Note how the remaining <tooltip content="i.e., branches not merged to the `master` branch yet">un-merged branches</tooltip> are no longer in sync with the latest `master`.
 To rectify, merge the `master` branch to each of them.
-Resolve merge conflicts, if any.
+Resolve merge conflicts, if any.{ texts="['4.1)','4.2)','4.3)']" }
-   1. Push the updated branches to your fork.
+   * Push the updated branches to your fork.
 The PRs will update automatically to reflect the updated branch.
-   1. As before, tag the merge commit in the master branch and push the tag to your fork.
+   * As before, tag the merge commit in the master branch and push the tag to your fork.
 1. Merge the remaining PRs using a procedure similar to the above.
 </div>
 </div>